PolymerSearch/apidocs/source/includes/boards.md

 advanced_sharing.allow_block_based_filters_for_viewers | false | Type: Boolean<br /> Viewers would be able to apply block based filters
 branding.logoUrl | false | Logo URL
-branding.logoLink | false | Link to redirect when clicked on logo URL colors | false | Type: List<br />List of color codes to be used in view preview mode. slug | false | Used for constructing a custom board URL.
+branding.logoLink | false | Link to redirect when clicked on logo URL colors | false | Type: List<br />List of color codes to be used in board preview mode. slug | false | Used for constructing a custom board URL.
 Length must be between 3 and 32 characters.

 ### Blocks Object